3 Power Tips For Women Golfers

 Finally, it’s important to keep your arms extended throughout the entire shot.

-“It’s helpful to keep the head of the club low after you hit the ball, which will keep the arms extended out,” said Lovelace.
+“It’s helpful to keep the head of the club low after you hit the ball, which will keep the arms extended out,” says Lovelace.

 However, this doesn’t mean your wrist should be straight the entire time.
 It’s important to get lag in your golf swing, which comes from maintaining the correct angle between the clubs, wrists and arms.
 Focusing on lag allows your clubhead to reach the bottom of the swing arc at just the right moment to help you gain power.